Redcliff Ascent Has Demonstrated To Increase Academic Success Among Teens

 Discover The Academic Potential Of Redcliff Ascent’s Wilderness Therapy!

-For many teens, academic difficulties have been either a major cause or a significant symptom of other internal struggles they experience.
+For many troubled teens, academic difficulties have been either a major cause or a significant symptom of other internal struggles they experience.
 Academics are a major part of a teen’s life - their world revolves around it, similar to how many adults’ worlds revolve around their job.

 At RedCliff Ascent, we utilize the academic portion of our phases to help assess and treat academic difficulties.
 Additionally, many students receive formal academic testing to screen for cognitive and learning disorders.
 Even for participants who do not experience any difficulties with learning or attention, academics can still be a significant stressor.